Resolving Kernel Panics

 Kernel panics are often caused by one or more of the following issues.

-• Defective or incompatible RAM are the most frequent causes of kernel panics.
+• Defective or incompatible RAM often causes of kernel panics.
 Despite being a highly-reliable product, RAM can fail.
 Modern operating systems, like Mac OS X, are sensitive to RAM.
 Purchase additional RAM from either Apple or third parties who guarantee their RAM is compatible with Mac OS X, offer a liberal exchange policy, and provide a lifetime warranty should the RAM become defective or a later version of Mac OS X introduce incompatibilities.

 • Incompatible, obsolete, or corrupted kernel extensions.
 If a third-party kernel extension or one of its dependencies is incompatible or obsolete with respect to the version of Mac OS X you are using, kernel panics may occur when the kernel executes such extensions.
 Likewise, if a kernel extension or one of its dependencies is corrupted, such as the result of hard disk corruption, kernel panics are likely to occur when the kernel attempts to load or execute such.